xarray-contrib/xarray-simlab/doc/run_model.rst

 .. note::

-   For convenience, we may use a Model instance in a context instead of providing it repeatedly as an argument of xarray-simlab's functions or methods in which it is required.
+   For convenience, a Model instance may be used in a context instead of providing it repeatedly as an argument of xarray-simlab's functions or methods in which it is required.